a-n-rose/a-n-rose.github.io/_posts/2018-09-07-language-classifier-LSTM.md

 classifier.fit(X_train,y_train,batchsize,epochs)
 ```
-Everything worked with the data but I the following error:
+Everything worked with the data but I got the following error:

 ```
 Error when checking target: expected dense_1 to have 3 dimensions, but got array with shape (80, 1)